 Travel insurances vary in so many things: covering types and amounts, benefits, conditions… Going through them is quite a nightmare, so you need to decide what is most important to you in order to make the right choice (and make your life easier!)

-How to pick the right insurance:
+How to chose the best travel insurance:

 How long are you leaving for and are you planning to come home?

 Many health insurances offer an add on (travel or multi-trip insurance) for a small cost, usually up to 60 days away.
 If you are leaving for more than 60 days or not planning to come home, you might need backpacker insurance.
-First, talk to your health insurance as they have sometimes options available.
+First, talk to your health insurance as they sometimes have options available.

 Are you planning to do sports and activities?